cloudacademypilot/sql-migration-prerequisites-lab/steps/3_target-environment-network-validation/documentation.md

 > Note: If you are not able to login with your Microsoft account credentials, Please copy-paste the file to your local machine and make the changes and again copy-paste into the virtual machine.

-## Exercise 4: Runing DMA assessment powershell script
+## Exercise 4: Runing target server network validation powershell script

 1. In ```C:\Users\sqladmin``` path, right-click on ```Network_Validation.ps1``` script and select **Run with PowerShell** to run the script.